jle034/rshell/README.md

 	- executables are green
 	- hidden files have a gray background

-##### Known Bugs
+#### Known Bugs(hw1)
 - Files are listed in alphabetical order from left to right, then top to bottom.
 - Columns are all of equal width.
 - Sometimes outputs an unnecessary endl.

 ### How To Run rshell
 ```